dongb/VectorizeArrayProgramming/README.md

 python validate_equivalence.py
 ```

-**All 7 implementation pairs are verified to be mathematically equivalent** with 100% success rate, ensuring you can trust the performance comparisons.
+**All 7 implementation pairs are verified to be mathematically equivalent**.

 ## 📊 Expected Performance Improvements